DanoBuck/MicrosoftCodingCompetition2016/CONTRIBUTING.md

 Coding best practice:
-Solutions to problems using an expected "input" should use "input.txt" as the default name for this file Solutions to problems should either print to the console the output (that can be later on piped into an output file), or create a file called ""
+Solutions to problems using an expected "input" should use "input.txt" as the default name for this file Solutions to problems should either print to the console the output (that can be later on piped into an output file), or create a file called "output.txt"

 ## Getting Started